Breakersites/Breakersite-Public/README.md

-# Breakersite-Public
+# Breakersite
-This Repository is Not For Code
+For a full disclaimer, this repository is not for code and just for explaining the Breakersite.